ItsMePaz/tic-tac-toe-client/README.md

 1. Created frontend ui showcasing the user stories
 2. Create backend setup
+3. Study and understand web socket connection and resolving typescript error on react

 **Difiicult Challenges**

 1. Setting up the backend
 2. Fixing and adapting with typescript errors
+3. Understanding the connection between the socket server and the client
-3. Setting up connection to the socket.io server
+4. Setting up connection to the socket.io server
+5. Reading and manipulating objects emitted and received on the socket

 **Installed Dependencies**
 Fontend: